Masterfoni/lone-fisherman/README.md

-# loneFisherman
+# lone-fisherman
-Final Project for my Computer Graphics and Image Processing course.
+Final project for my Computer Graphics and Image Processing course.
-Open the file with Mozilla Firefox! :D
+Open the .html file with Mozilla Firefox! :D